 Whoo-oo Ganja Gun

 The famous Bob Marley song “Ganja Gun” lyrics might have influenced the administrators of countries like Canada, Georgia, South Africa, and Uruguay when they decided to legalize marijuana for recreational purposes.
 Around 45-50 countries worldwide have already permitted weed use medically.
 Many states in the US, Australia, and the Netherlands have adopted psychoactive drugs on their premises in a limited dose.

 Weed, Bob Marley, and his work:

 The United Nations Peace Medal of the Third World was given to Bob Marley at the Waldorf Astoria hotel in New York City on Thursday, June 15, 1978.
-It symbolized the respect that Bob had garnered from the whole African people for his defiant approach to dealing directly with the world’s ills through music.
+It symbolized the respect Bob had garnered from the African people for his defiant approach to dealing directly with the world’s ills through music.